RainZoneO2/apple3js/README.md

    ```bash
    npm run preview
    ```
    Your application will be available at `http://localhost:5173` by default.

+4. **Playing around in the gallery**
+   - To pan around the gallery hold `LEFT_CLICK` and move your mouse.
+   - To zoom in/out, use the `SCROLL_WHEEL`.
+   - When your camera is close enough to a memory, it will expand as a card.

 ## Project Structure